eveningkid/piccollage-quiz/README.md

 );
 ```

 Another detail is that, for *.hours.day.time*, instead of saving the given string such as "7:00", I'm saving the sum of minutes that this time results in, e.g. `7:00` becomes `7 * 60 = 420`.
-I changed this in order to easily apply the `where` clause later: as I request a `timestamp` from the front-end when the user is asked about a day+time, I want to easily compare this timestamp's total minutes sum with each restaurant's opening hours.
+I changed this in order to easily apply the `where` clause later: I want to easily compare the total minutes sum from the time sent by the user with each restaurant's opening hours.
 Comparing `7:00` with `420` on the other hand would have been more difficult so I changed this as soon as we feed the database.
 However, when the results —the open restaurants— are pulled from the database, I restore its initial value to use it directly inside the view (so the view actually gets `7:00`).

 #### HTTP Server